Holistic Numerical Methods Institute Committed to Bringing Numerical Methods to the Undergraduate

 4

+Q6.
 The ideal gas law is given by

 where where p is the pressure, v is the specific volume, R is the universal gas constant, and T is the absolute temperature.
 This equation is only accurate for a limited range of pressure and temperature.
-Vander Waals came up with an equation that was accurate for larger range of pressure and temperature given by
+Vander Waals came up with an equation that was accurate for larger ranges of pressure and temperature given by

 where a and b are empirical constants dependent on a particular gas.
 Given the value of R=0.08, a=3.592, b=0.04267, p=10 and T=300 (assume all units are consistent), one is going to find the specific volume, v, for the above values.
 Without finding the solution from the Vander Waals equation, what would be a good initial guess for v?